psu13/mutable-hakyll/posts/sept-shorts.md

 my brother.
 I expected them to not fit just like every Apple earbud product in since the original iPod.
 But surprise, they fit perfectly.
-I also expected that the idiotic bluetooth connection dance would again be 15 times worse than just unplugging from one headpone jack and plugging into another.
+I also expected that the idiotic bluetooth connection dance would again be 15 times worse than just unplugging from one headphone jack and plugging into another.
 But surprise again ... it mostly just works.
 I've still had it decide to randomly not talk to my Mac once in a while.
 So it's only 1.5 times worse.